 This post may contain affiliate links.
 Please read my disclosure policy here.

-My husband and I just finished watching the series Breaking Bad.
+I just finished watching the series Breaking Bad.
 Just wow is all I can say.
 It was one incredible television show.
 Who else is a fan?
 The show was just so darn good and I did not want it to end…ever.
 I was honestly delaying watching the last three episodes because I really could not deal with the idea of not binge watching it every night.

 We have now moved on to Better Call Saul, which is affiliated with the Breaking Bad series as a prequel.
 Written and made after the Breaking Bad series ended.
 We’ll see how it goes.
 It’s hard to imagine Breaking Bad could ever be rivaled in any way.
 But I have no choice, I have to move on.